DareDeviler

-Flight Deck is an inverted roller coaster located at Canada's Wonderland in Vaughan, Ontario, Canada.
+DareDeviler is an inverted roller coaster located at Canada's Wonderland in Vaughan, Ontario, Canada.
 It originally opened in 1995 under the name Top Gun.
-It was renamed Flight Deck in 2008 after Paramount Parks sold Wonderland to Cedar Fair, which necessitated the gradual removal of all Paramount names and trademarks from the theme park.
+It was renamed Flight Deck in 2008 after Paramount Parks sold Canada's Wonderland to Cedar Fair, which necessitated the gradual removal of all Paramount names and trademarks from the theme park.
+In 2026, it received another new theme and name along with new trains and track improvements.

 History

 The roller coaster was based on the 1986 film Top Gun (produced by Paramount Pictures, a sister company of Paramount Parks), and is meant to simulate the feeling of riding in an F-14 fighter jet.
 The ride was themed heavily after the movie, with various props alongside the queue, including models of the F-14 aircraft, hangars, radar installations, army trucks, and informational posters about the making of the movie.
 The "Top Gun" movie theme had marked a shift in the design of the park, as the ride no longer matched the theme of the "land" in which it was situated.

 When Vekoma announced the 689m Standard Suspended Looping Coaster, Paramount had cancelled their plans with Bolliger & Mabillard (B&M) to make an inverted coaster.
 This was due to Cedar Point's contract on having no B&M inverted coaster in the 321.9 km radius of a Cedar Fair park.
 Because Canada's Wonderland was situated 318.6 km from Cedar Point, the custom inverted coaster was cancelled and the SLC was put in place.
 The ride was built where the "Zumba Flume" (a water log ride) was once located, and became the flagship ride in the park until being succeeded by Behemoth in 2008.
 The ride was renamed Flight Deck in 2008 following the park's sale to Cedar Fair.